signavio/tech-blog/_posts/2018-07-10-java-stream-collect-pitfalls.md

 But the message does not contain the duplicated key which is `1`.
 It describes the value for the duplicated key that is already in the `Map`, which is `"alpha"`.
 If you don't know that the message contains the value and not the key, this can get really confusing when you are searching for that key to resolve the problem.
+This behavior is tracked as a [bug in the OpenJDK](https://bugs.openjdk.java.net/browse/JDK-8173464) and is fixed in JDK9.

 So where does this Exception come from?
 If you look into the documentation [Collectors#toMap()](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collectors.html#toMap-java.util.function.Function-java.util.function.Function) you will find the following hint: